Toyota Prius (2016-2021) running costs, insurance, warranty & tax

 The fourth-generation Toyota Prius offers exceedingly low running costs with a hybrid powertrain that maximises efficiency

 As we’ve mentioned, there are many options to rival the Toyota Prius, but the Hyundai Ioniq Hybrid matches it closest.
-This is true of the respective ranges’ pricing structures as well.
-While the Ioniq range starts at a cheaper point, there’s more choice in the Prius line-up, with four trim levels to the Hyundai’s three.
+When the Prius was available new, this was also true of the respective ranges’ pricing structures as well.
+While the Ioniq range starts at a cheaper point, there were more choices in the Prius line-up, with four trim levels to the Hyundai’s three.

 Toyota Prius insurance group